Pathwise Regularisation of Singular Interacting Particle Systems and their Mean Field Limits: Averaged Fields and Pathwise regularisation of ODEs

 We again use the sewing lemma to show that the non-linear integral on the right hand side is well defined in a Young sense, however, for this purpose we require a notion of H\"older continuity for the measure valued flow $t\mapsto \mu_t$.
 This is discussed in Section \ref{sec:MeasureFlowsRegularity} below.
+We note that in the sequel we will view $K$ as fixed for a given interacting particle system, so for notational ease we will collapse $\Gamma_{\dd r}K$ to $\Gamma_{\dd r}$.